griffio/griffio.github.io/knowledgebase.md

 Integration Tests are Applications - so not JUnit

 Peer Programming, not Pair Programming
+- Earliest possible moment at which to identify/fix code

 Code Reviews
+- Should not be the primary means of achieving code quality
-- knowledge sharing across the code base and across the team
+- Knowledge sharing across the code base and across the team
 - We can find and highlight examples of good code
 - Even if we are not actively working on same code base